danwellman/cookieconsent/README.md

 This plugin is dependant on jQuery and the jquery.cookie.js plugin.

-For a demo of how the plugin looks and feels please visit [www.dhaus.com](http://www.dhaus.com).
 Hooks for styling are provided and you are encourged to decorate it using CSS.

 Usage
 -------------